What does an Education Foundation do? or What is an Education Foundation?

 How much time does it take?

 That depends on each board member's level of involvement.
-There are typically five regular board meetings per year which are scheduled for 1.5 hours each.
-Board members are also able to join a committee.
+There are typically four regular board meetings per year which are scheduled for 1.5 hours each.
+Board members are also encouraged to join a committee.
 Committee members can participate in areas such as governance, marketing, grant review, fundraising and events.
 The typical board member will spend a minimum of 12 hours per year volunteering.